Suraj-sparkintell/Fintech/README.md

 Open a web browser and navigate to http://localhost:5000
 Author:
-Daria Stanilevici I hope you find inspiration and valuable insights from exploring the Twitter Clone project.
+Suraj I hope you find inspiration and valuable insights from exploring the Twitter Clone project.

 If you have any questions or suggestions, feel free to reach out to our team at dstanilevichi@gmail.com.